HannesRammer/Dartabase/dartabase_migration/README.md

     a JSON object with a key "UP" and a json object value

-    to use migrations you can specify 4 keys/actions inside the "UP" value
+    to use migrations you can specify the keys/actions below inside the "UP" value

 **createTable**